-Weight is a battlefield and I’m a veteran.
+Weight is a battlefield, and I’m a veteran.
 My family growing up was full of skinny people, not just normal weight.
 Skinny.
 My Mom, God bless her sweet memory, drank protein drinks between meals to keep her weight up!
-It was my privilege to be the middle kid of five.
+The privilege of being the middle kid of five belonged to me.
 Bookended by two older sibs who were skinny and two younger sibs who were, yup, skinny, I stuck out as the pudgy one.
-And my Mom didn’t let me forget it.
+Moreover, my Mom didn’t let me forget it.

 For my own good, my well-intended parents frequently reminded me of how I didn’t fit into the family profile.
 “Do you really want to eat that?”
 “Do you know how many calories are in that?”
 Consequently, I grew up convinced I was fat.
 As a result, I forever fought with my body to lose ten, twenty, or thirty pounds.